Sick of fillers, falsies or puny eyelashes? GROW YOUR OWN. I grew my own and they’re officially long enough to sweep crumbs off of tables.

 Which is one of the side effects.

-Another side effect that people are worried about is the chance your eyes will change colour.
+Eye colour change – Another side effect that people are worried about is that Latisse will change the colored part of your eye (the iris).
 Although it’s technically a side effect for the drug there hasn’t been a single case of this happening in Latisse users.
 Ever. (as of this post)

 So if that’s been your fear about using these products, then fear no more.